 If you’ve made a purchase that still doesn’t fit you well enough, refer to our article about shoe fit for some pointers on how to make your shoes more comfortable.

-Narrow feet: One way of ensuring fit is to buy shoes that lace up or have an ankle/ T-bar strap, these can be fastened quite snugly to ensure a better fit, they also compliment narrow feet by emphasizing the curve of the arch.
+One way of ensuring fit is to buy shoes that lace up or have an ankle/ T-bar strap, these can be fastened quite snugly to ensure a better fit, they also compliment narrow feet by emphasizing the curve of the arch.
 Loafer style shoes with a piece of leather that stretches upward over the arch of your foot works well too because that keeps the shoe on the foot with minimal effort.
 Buying a half-size smaller won’t really help as it will end up pinching your toes.
 Rather buy your actual size and insert an orthopedic insole to make the shoe somewhat smaller on the inside.

-Medium feet: Well, you’re in luck because pretty much any kind of shoe works as medium feet are by default that standard that manufacturers work with.
+Well, you’re in luck because pretty much any kind of shoe works as medium feet are by default that standard that manufacturers work with.

-Wide feet: This is by far the most challenging kind of feet to find shoes for, that are comfortable but don’t look matronly or boat-like.
+This is by far the most challenging kind of feet to find shoes for, that are comfortable but don’t look matronly or boat-like.
 Short of always wearing sneakers which are always the first go-to for super wide feet, there are brands that most recently have started offering ultra-wide options.
 Clarks, Merrell, Keen amongst other brands offering sizes that run really wide.
 Barefoot shoes are also a great idea as they really mimic the shape of your foot.
 The only drawback with wearing barefoot shoes on wide feet is that most people who have wider feet tend to wear out their shoes faster, so the lifespan of these shoes will be limited.
-Really flat shoes are not the best buying option for wide feet as they will they offer no support for the foot.
+Really flat shoes are not the best buying option for wide feet as they will offer no support for the foot.
 As with narrow feet, the option of self adjusting closures make for a much more comfortable fit.

-If you've already purchased your shoes and looking for a quick fix, we have some lacing techniques that can help make a shoe more comfortable for your foot width.
+If you've already purchased your shoes and are looking for a quick fix, we have some lacing techniques that can help make a shoe more comfortable for your foot width.